jzbrooks/awesome-kotlin/README.md

 ## <a name="android"></a>Android <sup>[Back ⇈](#android-category)</sup>
 ### <a name="android-libraries"></a>Libraries <sup>[Back ⇈](#android-libraries-subcategory)</sup>
-* [rahulchowdhury/Mystique](https://github.com/rahulchowdhury/Mystique) - A generalized adapter for RecyclerView on Android which makes it easy to add heterogeneous items to a list.
 * [evilthreads669966/WakeService](https://github.com/evilthreads669966/WakeService) - An IntentService that keeps your processor awake while doing work.
 * [evilthreads669966/EasyShells](https://github.com/evilthreads669966/EasyShells) - A simple shell for executing Linux commands with responses
 * [OTPComposable](https://github.com/itmaginationdemos/OTPComposable) - A library dedicated to making OTP (One Time Password) components a breeze to implement